grjsmith/practical_strategy_for_technologists/Chapter2.md

 >
 > By Method and discipline  are to be understood the marshalling of the army in its proper subdivisions, the graduations of rank among the officers, the maintenance of roads by which supplies may reach the army, and the control of military expenditure.

-Sun Tzu's five constant factors provides a useful way for thinking about the conditions that will impact a strategy.
+Sun Tzu's five constant factors provide a useful way for thinking about the conditions that will impact a strategy.

 The moral law refers to the morale of the people in our teams.
 The strategist will rely on the teams to complete a variety of tactical objectives before the strategy is successful.
 To carry out a strategy the people must believe that they're doing the right thing for the right reasons.
 The people who make up product and technology departments are intelligent.
 Intelligent people need to understand the wider context they are working in.

 When people, in product and technology organisations, ask their leaders about strategy they’re sending a message.
 They're telling their leaders that they want to deliver something significant.
 They want to be part of something greater than their teams.
 They have understood that the company is looking to achieve some worthwhile outcome.
-They know strengths and weaknesses and are looking for a shared purpose to unite them.
+They are looking for a shared purpose to unite them.

 Heaven signifies the temporal conditions affecting teams.
 Seasonality is a major factor in some businesses.
 Businesses that sell gifts are dependent on Valentines day, Mothers day, Christmas and other significant holidays.
 E-commerce businesses depend on black Friday and Christmas.
 Some European businesses shut down during the summer.
 All businesses operate in one or more timezones.
 Global businesses only get a few quiet hours a day.
 Businesses operating in a single or a few time zones don’t need the same kind of resiliency.
 They can work on their systems during their quiet periods.
 Many businesses have staff in different timezones.
 These businesses need to organise collaboration during their Goldilocks hours.
 Failing that these businesses might need to manage their work asynchronously.
 These are all conditions that the strategist needs to take into consideration.